jlevy/og-equity-compensation/README.md

 [ISOs or NSOs](#kinds-of-stock-options).

-- ❗When you get stock options and are considering if and when to exercise, you need to think about the taxes and **when you owe them**.
-In principle, you need to think about taxes you may incur at three points in time:
+- ❗When you get stock options and are considering if and when to exercise, you need to think about the taxes and **when you owe them.** In principle, you need to think about taxes you may incur at three points in time:
   - at **time of grant**
   - at **time of exercise**